Milestone-Proposal:Honda's P2, First Bipedal Robot, 1996

 Title of the proposed milestone:

-Honda's P2, First Bipedal Robot, 1996
+Honda's P2, first autonomous bipedal walking humanoid Robot, 1996

 Plaque citation summarizing the achievement and its significance; if personal name(s) are included, such name(s) must follow the achievement itself in the citation wording: Text absolutely limited by plaque dimensions to 70 words; 60 is preferable for aesthetic reasons.